sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_11.rst

 significant.
 In general, this seems to be what most statisticians advise us to do, and I think that’s the right advice.
-But if it really is meaningless to talk about non-significant main effects in the presence of a significant interaction, then it’s not at all obvious why Type III tests should allow the null hypothesis to rely on a model that includes the interaction but omits one of the main effects that make it up.
+But if it really is meaningless to talk about non-significant main effects in the presence of a significant interaction, then it’s not at all obvious why Type 3 tests should allow the null hypothesis to rely on a model that includes the interaction but omits one of the main effects that make it up.
 When characterised in this fashion, the null hypotheses really don’t make much sense at all.

-Later on, we’ll see that Type III tests can be redeemed in some contexts, but first let’s take a look at the ANOVA results table using Type III sum of squares, see :numref:`fig-factorialanova18`.
+Later on, we’ll see that Type 3 tests can be redeemed in some contexts, but first let’s take a look at the ANOVA results table using Type 3 sum of squares, see :numref:`fig-factorialanova18`.

 .. ----------------------------------------------------------------------------

 .. figure:: ../_images/lsj_factorialanova18.*
-   :alt: Results table using Type III sum of squares
+   :alt: Results table using Type 3 sum of squares
    :name: fig-factorialanova18

-   ANOVA results table using Type III sum of squares in jamovi (with the
+   ANOVA results table using Type 3 sum of squares in jamovi (with the
    |coffee|_ data set and a saturated model with the factors ``sugar``,
    ``milk``, and their interaction).

 .. ----------------------------------------------------------------------------

-But be aware, one of the perverse features of the Type III testing strategy is that typically the results turn out to depend on the *contrasts* that you use to encode your factors (see section :doc:`Different ways to specify contrasts
+But be aware, one of the perverse features of the Type 3 testing strategy is that typically the results turn out to depend on the *contrasts* that you use to encode your factors (see section :doc:`Different ways to specify contrasts
 <../Ch14/Ch14_ANOVA2_08>` if you’ve forgotten what the different types of
 contrasts are).\ [#]_

-Okay, so if the *p*-values that typically come out of Type III analyses (but not in jamovi) are so sensitive to the choice of contrasts, does that mean that Type III tests are essentially arbitrary and not to be trusted?
-To some extent that’s true, and when we turn to a discussion of Type II tests we’ll see that Type II analyses avoid this arbitrariness entirely, but I think that’s too strong a conclusion.
+Okay, so if the *p*-values that typically come out of Type 3 analyses (but not in jamovi) are so sensitive to the choice of contrasts, does that mean that Type 3 tests are essentially arbitrary and not to be trusted?
+To some extent that’s true, and when we turn to a discussion of Type 2 tests we’ll see that Type 2 analyses avoid this arbitrariness entirely, but I think that’s too strong a conclusion.
 Firstly, it’s important to recognise that some choices of contrasts will always produce the same answers (ah, so this is what is happening in jamovi).
-Of particular importance is the fact that if the columns of our contrast matrix are all constrained to sum to zero, then the Type III analysis will always give the same answers.
+Of particular importance is the fact that if the columns of our contrast matrix are all constrained to sum to zero, then the Type 3 analysis will always give the same answers.

-Type II sum of squares
+Type 2 sum of squares
 ~~~~~~~~~~~~~~~~~~~~~~

-Okay, so we’ve seen Type I and III tests now, and both are pretty
+Okay, so we’ve seen Type 1 and 3 tests now, and both are pretty
 straightforward.
-Type I tests are performed by gradually adding terms
+Type 1 tests are performed by gradually adding terms
-one at a time, whereas Type III tests are performed by taking the full
+one at a time, whereas Type 3 tests are performed by taking the full
 model and looking to see what happens when you remove each term.
 However, both can have some limitations.
-Type I tests are dependent on
+Type 1 tests are dependent on
-the order in which you enter the terms, and Type III tests are dependent
+the order in which you enter the terms, and Type 3 tests are dependent
 on how you code up your contrasts.
-Type II tests are a little harder to
+Type 2 tests are a little harder to
 describe, but they avoid both of these problems, and as a result they
 are a little easier to interpret.

-Type II tests are broadly similar to Type III tests.
+Type 2 tests are broadly similar to Type 3 tests.
 Start with a “full”
 model, and test a particular term by deleting it from that model.
-However, Type II tests are based on the **marginality principle** which
+However, Type 2 tests are based on the **marginality principle** which
 states that you should not omit a lower order term from your model if
 there are any higher order ones that depend on it.
 So, for instance, if
 your model contains the two-way interaction ``A * B`` (a 2nd order term),